Finite subgroups of maximal order of the Cremona group over the rationals: Introduction

 Our goal is to give a classification of finite subgroups $G$ of $\Cr_\Q(2)$ and give a new sharp bound smaller (not multiplicative) than the one given in \cite{MR2567402}.
 Our main theorem is the following: \begin{thm} If $G$ is a finite subgroup of $\Bir(\p^2_{\Q})$, then $\mid G\mid \le 432$.
-Moreover, there is a finite subgroup of $\Bir(\p^2_{\Q})$ of order $432$. \end{thm} As already used in \cite{MR2567402}, every finite subgroup $G\subset \Cr_{\Q}(2)$ is conjugate, by a birational map $\phi:\p^2_{\Q} \rat S$, to a finite subgroup of biregular automorphisms $\phi G \phi^{-1}\subset \Aut_{\Q}(S)$.
+Moreover, there is a finite subgroup of $\Bir(\p^2_{\Q})$ of order $432$. \end{thm}

+As already used in \cite{MR2567402}, every finite subgroup $G\subset \Cr_{\Q}(2)$ is conjugate, by a birational map $\phi:\p^2_{\Q} \rat S$, to a finite subgroup of biregular automorphisms $\phi G \phi^{-1}\subset \Aut_{\Q}(S)$.
 Moreover, one can reduce to the case where S is a Del Pezzo surface or where the group preserves a conic bundle.
 The degree of a Del Pezzo being between $1$ and $9$ and since every finite subgroup of automorphisms of a Del Pezzo surface of degree $7$ is conjugate to a finite subgroup of $\Aut(\p^2)$, we get $9$ cases to consider.
-We give the upper bound for the order of a finite group in each of the cases in the next table, and give references for an example, and the proof that it is maximal.
+We give the best upper bound for the order of a finite group, an example, and the proof that it is maximal in each of the cases. \\

 Let $S$ be a smooth projective minimal surface of degree $d\le 9$ defined over $\Q$.
-The following table gives the structure of a subgroup of maximal order of the automorphism group $\Aut_{\Q}(S)$ of $S$:
+The following table gives the structure of a subgroup of maximal order of the automorphism group $\Aut_{\Q}(S)$ of $S$: \\ Where $dP_d$ refers to all rational Del Pezzo surfaces of degree $d$.